Your Dog Is Always Talking

 Soft Eyes

-Relaxed, slightly squinty eyes with visible but not exaggerated blink rate indicate a content, comfortable dog.
-This is what you want to see.
+Relaxed, slightly squinty eyes with a normal blink rate indicate a comfortable dog.
+This is the goal.

 Hard Stare